minami666/frima/README.md

 ### Association

-- has_many : productsimages
+- has_many : productsimages, dependent: destroy
-- has_many : productslikes
+- has_many : productslikes, dependent: destroy
 - belongs_to :user, foreign_key: true
 - belongs_to :size, foreign_key: true
 - belongs_to :brand, foreign_key: true
 - belongs_to : category, foreign_key: true
-- has_one :sell
+- has_one :seller
-- has_one :buy
+- has_one :buyer

 ## 07:productsimages